richford/richford.github.io/content/pages/home.md

 ---
-title: About Me
+title: Hi, I'm Adam
 sortorder: 1
 url: index.html
 save_as: index.html
 ---

-Hi, I'm Adam.

-I'm a PhD candidate in the Department of Physics at the University of Washington.
-I am interested in using quantum Monte Carlo methods to address problems in nuclear theory.
-Separately, I work on developing machine learning techniques for the analysis of neuroimaging data.
+I'm a postdoctoral scholar at the [University of Washington eScience Institute](https://escience.washington.edu/), where I develop statistical learning techniques and software for the analysis of neuroimaging data.
 You can find out more about me using the menu above.
 Please feel free to contact me using any of the links in the sidebar.